BoeJaker/Docker-Workbench/README.md

 ## Services

 Services are containers that provide network services such as VPN, logging, penetration testing and stress testing.
 Twingate is an example of a service, it allows the admin to, from anywhere, connect to services, servers & clients within the docker network.
+### Fuentd
+Name: fluentd
+Ports: 24224:24224
+Environment:
+Description:
+Note: to enable fluentd please amend your docker installations daemon.json file to match that the sample provided in the [source](daemon.json)
+### Logspout
+Name: logspout
+Ports:
+Environment:
+Description:
+Note: to enable logspout please amend your docker installations daemon.json file to match that the sample provided in the [source](daemon.json)
 ### NoVNC
 Name: novnc
 Ports: 6080:80